samsquire/ideas4/README.md

 We also store a version number.
 We also have a commit timestamp.
 This is a system wide timestamp.

-If all the subtractions successfully complete, we `insert into versions (Id, false, true, :transaction_id)`.
+If all the subtransactions successfully complete, we `insert into versions (Id, false, true, :transaction_id)`.

 Versions without matching finished entries are failed rolled back transactions.